Tomatillo Chutney (Slow Cooker Recipe) has a tangy lemon flavor. You will want to eat this.

-My original chutney recipe came from a fabulous cookbook, Fresh from the Vegetarian Slow Cooker by Robin Robertson.
+My original chutney recipe came from a fabulous cookbook, Fresh from the Vegetarian Slow Cooker (affiliate link) by Robin Robertson.
 Robertson’s recipes are always delicious and she has published several vegan and vegetarian cookbooks.
 I highly recommend her cookbooks.

 Chutney lasts up to one month in a tightly-sealed container in the refrigerator.
 When we made it, Don and I canned several pint jars of it to give away for gifts, and canned chutney, of course, can be put in the pantry and kept for a year or more.